nateofspades/Shortest_Driving_Route/README.md

 This project is a direct application of the **Traveling Salesman Problem** using the **Mapbox Directions API**.
 Here's what I did:

 Step 1: Write Python scripts that compute a cycle of a weighted complete graph G which starts at a given node and passes through all of the nodes of G. A cycle of G which passes through all nodes of G is called a **Hamiltonian cycle**.
+Each node can be thought of as a location that the trucker must visit, and the edge weight between two nodes is the distance between the two nodes.

 There are 3 such scripts, each corresponding to a different way that a Hamiltonian cycle can be computed: </br>
 [TSP_Brute_Force.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/TSP_Brute_Force.py): This computes all of the possible Hamiltonian cycles of G starting at a given node and selects one with the minimum total edge weight.
 [TSP_Greedy.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/TSP_Greedy.py): This computes a Hamiltonian cycle of G starting at a given node using a greedy approach.
 For each node after the first, the script selects an unvisited node that has the minimum edge weight with the current node.
 Once all nodes have been visited, the Hamiltonian cycle is completed by returning to the starting node.
 [TSP_Christofides.py](https://github.com/nateofspades/Shortest_Driving_Route/blob/master/TSP_Christofides.py): This computes a Hamiltonian cycle of G starting at a given node using Christofides algorithm.
 Christofides algorithm is guaranteed to find a Hamiltonian cycle with a total edge weight that is at worst 50% higher than the Hamiltonian cycle with the lowest total edge weight.

 Step 2: Write a Python script that selects which of the 3 approaches from Step 1 to use to generate a Hamiltonian cycle for a graph G and its starting node.
 In an ideal world we would always use the brute force approach because it considers all possible Hamiltonian cycles and selects the best one.
 The issue here is with computation time: if G has too many nodes then the brute force approach takes too long to output an answer.
 For this reason the greedy approach and Christofides algorithm are also considered because they can each generate a Hamiltonian cycle much faster than the brute force approach when the number of nodes is large.